-- 1. Students may participate in multiple practices per day but not on consecutive days. - a.
-Each multiple practice day must be followed by a single practice day (which shall not exceed 3 hours) or total rest day. - b.
+- 4. Students may participate in multiple practices per day but not on consecutive days. - a.
+Each multiple practice day must be followed by a single practice day or total rest day. - b.
 If a multiple practice day is followed by a rest day, then a multiple practice day is allowed. - c.
 On days with multiple practice sessions, students shall not engage in more than 5 hours of total practice, including warm-ups, cool-down, conditioning, weight training and walk-through.
 Neither practice should exceed 3 hours. - i.
-Contact shall be limited to only one of the practice sessions. - 2.
+Contact shall be limited to only one of the practice sessions.

+- d.
+On days with multiple practices, each practice must be separated by at least 3 hours of recovery time.
+During the recovery time students may not engage in other physical activity (i.e. weight training, walk-through, conditioning).
+Recovery time between practices should be done in a cool environment when possible. - 5.
 A student may practice, scrimmage, or participate in pre-season or in-season games for no more than 6 consecutive days without a rest day.
 A rest day must be complete rest (no organized team activity is allowed including "optional" voluntary workouts).